 The Board of Directors of North Range Metropolitan District (the "District") by resolution allowed for the division of the District into one or more areas.
-North Range Metropolitan District No. 1 Subdistrict No. 2 (the "Subdistrict") was established on October 10, 2017.
-The District was created for the purpose of providing certain services, programs and facilities to be furnished within the area of the Subdistrict, and intergovernmental agreement whereby Reunion Metropolitan District ("Reunion") provides the administrative services and operation and maintenance of public improvements.
-The Subdistrict will provide necessary funding to Reunion.
+North Range Metropolitan District No. 2 Subdistrict No. 1 (the "Subdistrict") was established on October 10, 2017.
+The Subdistrict was created for the purpose of providing certain services, programs, and facilities to be furnished within the area of the Subdistrict, and to provide for the fair and equitable taxation within said are.
+The Subdistrict has entered into an intergovernmental agreement whereby Reunion Metropolitan District ("Reunion") provides the administrative services and operation and maintenance of public improvements.
+The Subdistrict will provide the necessary funding to Reunion.